-- A. Ordinarily, presbytery or DWA personnel will not retain honoraria for any services rendered off-site; if impossible to refuse or return, it shall be given to the presbytery or DWA in the name of the person or entity that offered the honorarium to the staff person.
+- A. Ordinarily, presbytery or DWA personnel will not retain honoraria for any services rendered offsite; if impossible to refuse or return, it shall be given to the presbytery or DWA in the name of the person or entity that offered the honorarium to the staff person.
 If an honorarium is kept, the individual assumes all costs for travel, housing, and other related expenses. - B. When any teaching or ruling elder or other staff persons are preaching in a local church, they shall be on their own time and cost unless on presbytery business.
 Therefore teaching or ruling elders or other staff persons should be paid by the inviting congregation when the invitation is unrelated to presbytery business.
 The teaching or ruling elder or other staff persons shall not be considered to be pulpit supply for the presbytery.

-X. Outside Investigations
+37 X. Outside Investigations

-In the event of an inquiry by the press, police, Federal Bureau of Investigation, or other investigational agency or official concerning the work of the presbytery or DWA, its activities, records, or personnel; or in the event an employee of the presbytery or DWA is sought for questioning by a governmental agency, employees shall adhere to the following policy:

-• All such inquiries shall be referred to the General Presbyter and /or Director.
+- 38 In the event of an inquiry by the press, police, Federal Bureau of Investigation, or other - investigational agency or official concerning the work of the presbytery or DWA, its activities, records, or personnel; or in the event an employee of the presbytery or DWA is sought for - records, or personnel; or in the event an employee of the presbytery or DWA is sought f questioning by a governmental agency, employees shall adhere to the following policy: - All such inquiries shall be referred to the General Presbyter and /or Director.